dwarvesf/brainery/memo/what-is-kubernetes.md

 ---
 tags:
   - k8s
+  - software
 title: What Is Kubernetes
 date: 2019-09-27
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type:
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-20
 created: 2019-09-27
 ---

-# What is Kubernetes
+## What is Kubernetes

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.